Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-College Grove - Carey Park has 67 active public transport stops, all of which are bus stops.
-These stops are served by 13 different routes that collectively facilitate 541 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically located just 183 meters from the nearest transport stop.
+College Grove - Carey Park has 67 active public transport stops operating within its boundaries.
+These stops serve a mix of bus routes, totaling 13 individual routes that collectively facilitate 541 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically residing 183 meters from the nearest transport stop.

-On average, there are 77 trips per day across all routes, which translates to approximately 8 weekly trips per individual stop.
+On average, service frequency across all routes amounts to 77 trips per day, which translates to approximately 8 weekly trips per individual stop.

 Frequently Asked Questions - Transport